 Adolescents usually present with more typical symptoms such as dysuria, urgency and urinary frequency.
 Additionally, in this group of patients, fever might be absent.
 This group of patients can be sexually active, therefore, workup for sexually transmitted diseases might be indicated.

 Infants who develop recurrent pyelonephritis are more likely to have structural urinary tract abnormalities or vesicoureteral reflux disease.

 Diagnostic Workup for Urinary Tract Infections in Children

 The diagnosis of urinary tract infections in children is based on the presence of white blood cells in urinalysis with or without the isolation of bacteria in the urine.
-If the isolation of bacteria is possible, the finding of at least 50,000 colony-forming units per mL of a single uropathogen is diagnostic of urinary tract infections in children per the American Academy of Pediatrics criteria for the diagnosis of urinary tract infection in children aged 2 months to 2 years.
+If the isolation of bacteria is possible, the finding of at least 50,000 colony-forming units per ml of a single uropathogen is diagnostic of urinary tract infections in children.
+This is per the American Academy of Pediatrics criteria for the diagnosis of urinary tract infection in children aged 2 months to 2 years.

 Urinalysis sensitivity in neonates and young infants was questionable in the past, but according to a recent study the sensitivity of the test is good.

 The collection of a urine sample for urinalysis might be challenging in children.
 Children who have control over urination can provide a midstream urine specimen, but younger children and infants are unable to do so.
 Urine specimen collection in that group of younger children is possible by either suprapubic aspiration or urethral catheterization.
 Children with fever who have a normal urinalysis or a normal urine dipstick should undergo a urinary culture test to exclude urinary tract infections.